 Delcath has entered into employment agreements with M.S.
 Koly and Sam Herschkowitz.
 Under the agreements, each officer will serve for a three-year term, beginning on the closing of this offering, with an automatic one-year renewal, unless either party provides notice of termination.
 Mr. Koly will receive a base salary of \$175,000 per year and Dr. Herschkowitz will receive a base salary of \$120,000 per year.
 Mr. Koly is required to devote his full business time to our business and affairs, and Dr. Herschkowitz is required to devote a substantial part of his business time to our business and affairs.
-In addition to his responsibilities at Delcath, Dr. Herschkowitz lectures and instructs students as an assistant professor at New York University on one day per week basis and after 6:00 p.m. in the evening.
+In addition to his responsibilities at Delcath, Dr. Herschkowitz lectures and instructs students as an assistant professor at New York University on one day per week basis and conducts a clinical medical practice prior to 8:30 a.m. in the morning and after 6:00 p.m. in the evening.